 About the role

-This role is ideal for someone who has or is working within a mental health setting.
-This role can be emotionally demanding and looking after your own self care is very important.
+This role is ideal for someone who has worked or is working within a mental health setting.
+This role can be emotionally demanding and proper self care is very important.

 Main tasks and responsibilities

 - To provide cultural support, particularly if people are admitted to hospital over a Jewish festival period

 - To maintain regular contact with patients whilst they are in hospital

 - To maintain ongoing support with people who live in residential settings

 - To inform hospital visiting coordinator of contact made using the visiting form

 - To provide support to patients admitted to a mental health unit